-A paludarium is an aquarium which has terrestrial plants as well as aquatic plants and aquatic life.
+A paludarium is an aquarium that has terrestrial plants as well as aquatic plants and aquatic life.

 What is a Paludarium?

 A paludarium is a semi-aquatic habitat, where land and water work together to create a natural environment in which you can include many more creatures than you would in your average aquarium.

 It has even been described as ‘living art’.

 The aim is to replicate rainforests, wetlands and streams to let hobbyists keep a diverse collection of both land animals and plants, with aquatic animals and plants.

 The word ‘paludarium’ comes from the Latin word ‘palus’ which means swamp or marsh and the suffix ‘arium’ which means a receptacle or location.
 You may have also heard of a vivarium or a terrarium, here are the basic explanations of each one.

 - A vivarium comes from the Latin word ‘vivere’ which means, ‘to live’; so technically any home for an animal is a vivarium.
 More commonly it’s used to describe reptile homes.
 It is basically the umbrella term for any type of tank.